ScottishCovidResponse/BEEP/SoftwareChecklist.md

 > - [X] Some work remaining or caveats
 > - [ ] Needs to be addressed
 >
 > We have tested on several compilers in macOS and Linux, and find broadly the same results.
 Regression tests are passed (bitwise identical results of ASCII output files, with default (6 digit) floating point precision output) on both Clang and GCC on Linux, but [not on macOS](https://github.com/ScottishCovidResponse/SCRCIssueTracking/issues/628) in either.
 We have not yet investigated the root cause of the differences on macOS.
-Further testing of optimisation/debug flags needs to be performed.
+Further testing of optimisation flags needs to be performed.

 ### Has any sort of automated code checking been applied?